emoszkowski/EconModels.jl/README.md

 - `data_vintage`: a datestring in format "yymmdd"
 - `use_parallel_workers`: a boolean indicating whether to parallelize or not
+- `saveroot`: a filepath to the location where output directory tree should begin.
+- `dataroot`: a filepath to the location where input data can be read from

 They can be added to the the model object during or after construction.